rahra/libhpxml/README.md

 ## Author

-libhpxml is developed and maintained by Bernhard R. Fischer, 2048R/5C5FFD47 <bf@abenteuerland.at>.
+libhpxml is developed and maintained by Bernhard R. Fischer, 4096R/8E24F29D <bf@abenteuerland.at>.
-Latest update 2016/01/05, imported into Github, was originally at http://www.abenteuerland.at/libhpxml/ .

 ## License